-ECON 262 Statistics I (formerly ECON 362) (3)
+ECON 356 Statistics I (formerly ECON 262 and ECON 263) (3)

 This course is intended for students majoring in business administration.
 This course deals principally with methods of descriptive statistics, which involve experimental design, and collecting, analyzing, and presenting data.
 The course offers extensive treatment of measures of central tendency (mean, median, mode, etc.) and variation (standard deviation, mean deviation, etc.).
-Probability concepts, such as counting and counting distributions (e.g., binomial) are also introduced in Statistics I. Prerequisites: BUAD 118 or COSI 118 and MATH 111 and 112.
+Probability concepts, such as counting and counting distributions (e.g., binomial) are also introduced.
+This course treats experimental design in greater depth, along with multiple ways in which data is distributed.
+However, the distribution receiving greatest focus is the normal distribution.
+This course also introduces simple and multiple regression, correlation, index construction, time series analysis and sensitivity analysis.
+Prerequisites: BUAD 118 or COSI 118 and MATH 111 and 112.
 Fall and Spring.